IF1007/gateway/docs/README.md

 ## JWT Basic Authentication
-The gateway supports basic authentication with JWT (JSON Web Token).
-To enable it or protect the endpoints, an object is available in the config file presenting the following structure
+The gateway supports basic authentication through JWT (JSON Web Token).
+To "enable" it(protect the endpoints), an object is available in the config file presenting the following structure
 ```yaml
 "auth": {
     "protectedUrls": [],